 - Practice listening comprehension.
 Focus on identifying key information and familiarizing yourself with pronunciation.

 - Read simple texts.

 - Practice speaking French by engaging in simple conversations.

 - Practice writing short sentences, messages, or descriptions in French.

-At the A1 level in French, job opportunities are limited, as it represents the beginner stage of language proficiency.
-However, there are still some entry-level positions available like customer service roles, entry-level positions in hospitality and tourism, or even language tutoring.
+At the A1 level in French, job opportunities are limited.
+However, there are some entry-level positions available, like customer service roles, entry-level positions in hospitality and tourism, or even language tutoring.

-In summary, achieving the A1 level in French is a significant accomplishment that signifies your commitment to learning the language and lays the groundwork for future language proficiency.
+To sum it up, achieving the A1 level is a significant accomplishment that signifies your commitment to learning the language and lays the groundwork for future language proficiency.